chriscr2/Kakaoalan/README.md

 Play as the knowledge-loving West African nation, lead by Neykon Ney, one of the well-known figures in its history.

 ***Unique Ability: Blessings Of The Zaaoo** (Scholars Of The Jade Hall)*
-> This Iron-Age to Early-Medieval state independently developed iron tools, elephant domestication, and writing.
+> This Iron-Age to Early-Medieval state independently developed iron tools, hemp paper, elephant domestication, and writing.

 ***Unique Unit: Adalal Kakaoalan** (Replaces Archer)*